Is Low Carb Good for Hypothyroidism? A Guide to Treating Your Thyroid Issues Through Diet

 Many women who have gained weight with no explanation often find out that it’s due to an underactive thyroid.
 That’s because a healthy thyroid gland sends hormones into your bloodstream that work to control your metabolism.
 When your body stops making the right amount of those hormones, this process slows.

 Hypothyroidism may also cause your body to retain salt and water, which causes bloating.
-Generally, only about 10% of the weight gain caused by this condition is due to the body holding on to water and salt.
-Any more weight gain than that is probably caused by the symptom of fatigue, which makes it harder to plan healthy meals and exercise regularly.
+Generally, only about 5-10 pounds of the weight gain from this condition is due to the body retaining water and salt.
+Any additional weight gain beyond that may be due to fatigue, which makes it harder to plan healthy meals and exercise regularly.

 While you are trying to get your hypothyroidism under control, you may look to a low-carb diet to help shed those extra pounds.
 Let’s find out what that entails.

-Low-carb diets aren’t anything new — they have been around since the 1860s — but the modern version of this way of eating began in the early 1970s with the popularity of the Atkins Diet
+Low-carb diets aren’t anything new, and they have been around since the 1860s.
+The modern version of this way of eating began in the early 1970s with the popularity of the Atkins Diet.

 What Constitutes a Low-Carb Diet?